Come and take a look at how we develop critical thinkers who persevere and drive their own learning.

 Digital Technologies

-Digital Technologies and e-Learning is becoming a focal point for our school and is steering our teachers and students in an exciting direction for learning and teaching.
-In today’s fast changing world it is important for us as a school to equip our students to thrive in a transforming digital world, and to innovate and create solutions that make their world better.
+Digital Technologies and Digital Fluency is becoming a focal point for our school, steering our teachers and students into innovative ways to display their learning and teaching.
+In today’s fast changing world it is important for us as a school to equip our students with the necessary skills to thrive in a transforming digital world, and create solutions that address problems in their community.

 Our Local Curriculum